+One further effect controls desorption at low relative pressure.
+This effect has been called cavitation \citep{Thommes2006, thommes2015physisorption} or the tensile strength effect \citep{Groen2003}.
+The cause of desorption is that the condensed fluid becomes unstable at sufficiently low pressure, without direct exposure to a vapor phase.

+We assume that the primary result of this desorption mechanism is the homogeneous nucleation of the vapor phase in blocked large pores.
+The pressure at which confined cavitation~\citep{rasmussen2010cavitation} or spinodal decomposition~\citep{hildebrand1927quantitative, bazant2013theory} occurs in a pore of width $r_n$ can be derived as

-where $h_\infty$ is the partial pressure at which bulk spinodal (or near-spinodal) decomposition occurs. $h_\infty$ is a parameter in the model, with a value that depends on sorbate and temperature but not on the sorbent.
-We can then define a quantity $q^* < q$ to be the fraction of pores for which the applied partial pressure $h$ is below their spinodal transformation pressure $h_{sp}$: these pores will be empty regardless of their exposure to the vapor region.
+where $h_n(\infty)$ is a parameter in the model, with a value that depends on the sorbate and temperature but not on the sorbent.
+This gives a relationship between relative pressure and the width above which all pores must be empty.
+If we define

-The presence of these definitely empty pores increases the effective $f$ of the pore network.
-Since a spinodally transformed pore will (a) leave the number of exposed pores unchanged if it is at the open end of a chain, (b) increase the number by one if it is at the back end, or (c) increase the number by two if it is anywhere else, the effective $f$ for a system with spinodally transformed pores is